 Our privacy is valuable.
-And now, more than ever, we need to protect it.
+And so is our kids’.
+Here’s how to protect it.

-Advances in technology present new risks to our privacy and security.
-Spam, scams, identity theft and fraud are just some of the risks we face when we use our devices.
+But, advances in technology continue to present new risks to our privacy and security.
+Spam, scams, identity theft, and fraud are just some of the issues we – and our kids – face when we use devices.

-Privacy Awareness Week runs from the 13th to the 19th of May this year.
-It provides an opportunity to reflect on how we share and manage our personal data.
-The aim is to shine a spotlight on the issue of privacy, and to remind us that privacy does matter.
+Privacy Awareness Week is an annual event run by the Office of the Australian Information Commissioner (OAIC).
+It’s an opportunity to reflect on how we share and manage our personal data.
+The aim is to shine a spotlight on the issue of privacy, and to remind us – and kids – that privacy matters.

 Protecting the privacy of children and teens online

 Whether we like it or not, devices, apps, games and social media are a big part of life for most kids.
 And despite the age restrictions, more and more children are logging on to platforms before the age of 13.

 According to a recent article in The Atlantic, the “kid internet” provides children, parents and educators with so many creative and connective possibilities; however, the major platforms are not doing enough to protect children in this growing online space.

 Contrary to popular belief, kids do care about their privacy.
 But they need support and guidance from trusted adults to help them make good decisions and stay safe.

 Below are seven tips to help parents, teachers and caregivers protect the privacy of young people online.